Ruhrpottpatriot/OnlineSubsystemEpic/README.md

 ; Indicates the SDK should skip initialization of the social overlay.
 ; Implied by DisableOverlay
 DisableSocialOverlay = <true>/<false>
+; Change if the Developer Auth Tool doesn't live on the local machine ; or the port 9999 is not available.
+Default: 127.0.0.1:9999 DevToolAddress=<IPv4 or IPv6 Address>
 ```

 ## Usage